intrinsical/sto-aso/README.md

-# sto-aso
-Star Trek Online Admiralty System Optimizer
+# Star Trek Online Admiralty System Optimizer

 Downloads and release notes can be found at https://github.com/intrinsical/sto-aso